 In welded construction, no filler metal is used.
 The Sieve Cloth is welded directly to the frame whether a coarse mesh or fine mesh sieve.
 Although they can be used for most wet and dry sieving applications, they are ideal for critical pharmaceutical applications as they can handle exposure to caustic cleaning solution or acid.

-In Test sieve construction, the cloth is not woven in the same manner as other types of wire mesh.
+In Test sieve construction, the cloth is not woven in the same manner as other types of wire mesh strainers and products.
 As test sieve mesh is weaved, there is close monitoring of the loom to guarantee the openings of the mesh are exact and adhere to the tolerances established by ASTM.
 The mesh must be visually analyzed after removal from the loom to determine if there are any problems.
 Additionally, all of our sieves are constructed with “Cleaner by Design” sanitary construction.

 Ideally, the components required for the building of test sieves will be made in-house.
 At Newark Wire, we are self-reliant in such a manner to ensure test sieve orders can be shipped promptly.
 The components are made ahead of time so they can be assembled as soon as an order is placed.